-Staff helped patients be involved in decisions about their care and were aware of the Accessible Information Standards and the requirements under the Equality Act to make sure that patients and their carers can access and understand the information they are given.
+Staff helped patients be involved in decisions about their care and were aware of the Accessible Information Standards and the requirements under the Equality Act.
+The Accessible Information Standard (a requirement to make sure that patients and their carers can access and understand the information they are given).
+We saw an audit regarding the accessibility information with an action plan.
+The actions now need to be completed.